calebmsword/javascript-notes/deep-clone.md

 ### deep clone, symbol properties, and non-enumerable properties

-Unforunately, `structuredClone` will not copy any properties on an object that are symbols.
+Unfortunately, `structuredClone` will not copy any properties on an object that are symbols.
 The previous discussion on symbols should make it clear why this is case.

 It also ends up that `structuredClone` *ignores* non-enumerable properties.
 It is extremely unfortunate that the only native deep-copy method JavaScript forces this restriction.